dimiturstefanow/ECOMMERCE/README.md

 * Bootstrap

-## The idea of this project is to serve the client who is willing to buy something from Ecommerce Application
+## The idea of this project is to serve the client.
+Who is willing to buy something from Ecommerce Application

 ## In order to start and try the application you have to run these commands in the terminal:
 * npm install